Package 'PRA'

 num_sims

-The number of simulations.
+The number of simulations to run.

 task_dists